-We will establish a committee comprised of an independent industry chairperson and two departmental representatives.
+We will establish a committee comprised of an independent industry chairperson, independent experts and/or departmental representatives.
 The committee may also seek additional advice from independent technical experts.
+Committee membership will include CSIRO who will provide expert advice on technology and the mechanical/engineering elements of applications.

-The committee will assess your application against the merit criteria and compare it to other eligible applications before recommending which projects to fund.
+The committee will assess your application against the assessment criteria and compare it to other eligible applications before recommending which projects to fund.